Gladius: Technique

+Production

+The craftsmen with the strategic task of making the gladii were called gladiarii.
+They were part of the Roman legions as fabri, enjoying the status of immunes.
+There were also public workshops, fabricae, dedicated to the making of the gladii.
+Epigraphic attestations of the gladiarii have been found in Italy, especially in areas of ancient metallurgic tradition such as Capua and Aquileia.

 Description

 The word gladius acquired a general meaning as any type of sword.
 This use appears as early as the 1st century AD in the Biography of Alexander the Great by Quintus Curtius Rufus.
 The republican authors, however, appear to mean a specific type of sword, which is now known from archaeology to have had variants.

 Gladii were two-edged for cutting and had a tapered point for stabbing during thrusting.
 A solid grip was provided by a knobbed hilt added on, possibly with ridges for the fingers.
-Blade strength was achieved by welding together strips, in which case the sword had a channel down the center, or by fashioning a single piece of high-carbon steel, rhomboidal in cross-section.
+Blade strength was achieved by welding together strips, in which case the sword had a channel down the centre, or by fashioning a single piece of high-carbon steel, rhomboidal in cross-section.
 The owner's name was often engraved or punched on the blade.

 The hilt of a Roman sword was the capulus.
 It was often ornate, especially the sword-hilts of officers and dignitaries.

 Stabbing was a very efficient technique, as stabbing wounds, especially in the abdominal area, were almost always deadly.
 However, the gladius in some circumstances was used for cutting or slashing, as is indicated by Livy's account of the Macedonian Wars, wherein the Macedonian soldiers were horrified to see dismembered bodies.

 Though the primary infantry attack was thrusting at stomach height, they were trained to take any advantage, such as slashing at kneecaps beneath the shield wall.

 The gladius was sheathed in a scabbard mounted on a belt or shoulder strap.
 Some say the soldier reached across his body to draw it, and others claim that the position of the shield made this method of drawing impossible.
 A centurion wore it on the opposite side as a mark of distinction.

 Towards the end of the 2nd century AD and during the 3rd century the spatha gradually took the place of the gladius in the Roman legions.